 Overview: Servers are central computers that can be located anywhere in the world.
 To use or maintain them, they need to be accessed through so-called dumb terminals or thin clients or PCs running a terminal emulation, e.g. VT102, VT220, Wyse.

-The VT102 terminals originate in past when DEC was a major manufacturer of mainframe computers and when VT102 terminals were used to access these servers.
+The VT102 terminals originate in past when Digital Equipment (DEC) was a major manufacturer of mainframe computers and when VT102 terminals were used to access these servers.
 Nowadays terminals are emulated (simulated) by software, hence software that takes the function of those VT102 terminals is now called a VT102 emulator.
-Such software (like ZOC Terminal) is available on Windows or macOS and other operating systems.

 VT100 and VT102 were introduced in 1978 by DEC, a former competitor of IBM and maker of computer equipment and mainframe computers.
 It was originally sold as a physical stand-alone terminal for the VAX mainframes.

 In the past (before the PC), a VT100/VT102 terminal was to be a device consisting of a physical screen and keyboard.
 The terminal was connected to a central server and provided a user with the means to enter data into the server and see results that the server sent back to the user's screen.
 Thus the users had (rather inexpensive) terminals on their desk to provide them with shared access to a (prohibitively expensive) central computer.